Everytime You Go Away

-"Everytime You Go Away" is a song written and composed by Daryl Hall.
-It was first recorded in 1980 by the American duo Hall & Oates but was not released as a single.
+"Everytime You Go Away" is a song written by American musician Daryl Hall.
+It was first recorded in 1980 by his duo Hall & Oates but was not released as a single.
 A cover version of the song by Paul Young became an international hit in 1985, reaching No. 1 in the US and No. 4 in the UK.

 Hall and Oates version

 The original version of "Everytime You Go Away" appeared on Hall & Oates's 1980 studio album, Voices, although it was not released as a single.
 Hall & Oates also recorded it for their 1985 concert album Live at the Apollo.

+As Tom Breihan wrote in Stereogum, "It’s not a particularly complicated song, but it does a nice job showing off Hall’s soul-singer chops.
+Hall and Oates recorded the track as a warm, spacious, gospel-informed lament.
+The arrangement is built around a churchy organ and an old-timey guitar figure, and it gives Hall’s voice plenty of room to operate."
+Hall commented, "It's just one of those songs.
+I feel very proud of its craftsmanship."